School Delays and Closures due to Inclement Weather: What you need to know

-- • PHONE: You will receive phone call from Wenatchee School District’s Automated Call system.
+PHONE: You will receive a phone call from Wenatchee School District’s Automated Call system.
 Please make sure the telephone number you have provided to your school is up-to-date.
 You may check with your child’s school office.

 How does the school district decide whether to close or delay school?

 Transportation Director follows NOAA (National Oceanic and Atmospheric Administration) for weather updates as well the county for road conditions.
 He drives the area to evaluate road conditions and contacts Superintendent Brian Flones by 5 AM.
 Superintendent Flones makes the final decision as to whether schools stay on schedule, delay opening, or close.
 School closures must be made up later.